- 1. Dogs Sneeze On Their Back Due To A Particular Position

 4. Showing You The Trust

 It may also happen when your pet is most excited and wants you to be around.

 5. Mucus From Their Mouth And Nose

-The thin mucus flows down in the nose when a dog turns over on its back.
-And it gets filled inside the sinuses, then reaches a nerve.
+The thin mucus flows down the nose when a dog turns over on its back, and it gets filled inside the sinuses, then reaches a nerve.

 This fluid irritates the nerve and results in a sneeze reflex, leading to sneezing.

-6. To Catch Your Attention
+6. Dogs Sneeze On Their Back To Catch Your Attention

 Maybe through this, dogs tell you that they are hungry, want to play, and want you to notice them.

 Rugaas, the Norwegian author and a dog trainer, says that there are many ways through which your dog communicates.

 They try to convince you that they aren’t harmful.